josephernest/vversioning/README.md

 ## **vversioning** for single-file projects

-* Use a new file with an incremental suffix `...1.py`, `...2.py`, etc., each time you do significant changes (see for example `test1\` of this actual repository):
+* I'm sure you have done this hundreds of times already: **just use a new file with an incremental suffix** each time you do significant changes (see for example `test1\` of this actual repository):

         myscript1.py
         myscript2.py
         ...

-    I am sure that you have done this hundreds of times for small projects already.

-    You could also add a date suffix e.g. `myscript_20200526_1328.py` or any other file-naming system that you like so that it is sorted correctly.
+    You could also add a date suffix e.g. *myscript_20200526_1328.py* or any other file-naming system that you like so that it is sorted correctly.

-* Log your changes in your source files, inside `==CHANGELOG==` blocks (typically in top comments of your code):
+* **Log your changes** in your source files, inside `==CHANGELOG==` blocks (typically in top comments of your code):

         ==CHANGELOG==
         * list your changes here